Install and load the rvest package

 Generate a word cloud to visualize the frequency of words in a circular shape.

-# Create and display the word cloud
+# Create and display the GenAI usage Stance wordcloud

 3.3.3.0.5 Step 5: Visualize Top 12 Words in University Policies